Palestinians scramble for safety as Israel pounds sealed-off Gaza Strip to punish Hamas

 JERUSALEM (AP) — Israeli warplanes hammered the Gaza Strip neighborhood by neighborhood on Tuesday, reducing buildings to rubble and sending people scrambling to find safety in the tiny, sealed-off territory now suffering severe retaliation for the deadly weekend attack by Hamas militants.

-The war, which has already claimed at least 1,800 lives on both sides, is only expected to escalate.
-The weekend attack that Hamas said was retribution for worsening Palestinian suffering under Israeli occupation has fired Israel's determination to crush the group's hold in Gaza — hiking risks of an expanded regional conflict.
+The war, which has claimed at least 1,900 lives on both sides, is expected to escalate.
+The weekend attack that Hamas said was retribution for worsening conditions for Palestinians under Israeli occupation has fired Israel's determination to crush the group's hold in Gaza.
+New exchanges of fire over Israeli's northern borders with militants in Lebanon and Syria on Tuesday pointed to the risk of an expanded regional conflict.

 Hamas militants stormed into Israel on Saturday morning, slaying hundreds of residents in homes and streets near the Gaza border and bringing gunbattles to Israeli towns for the first time in decades.
 Hamas and other militant groups in Gaza hold about 150 soldiers and civilians hostage, according to Israel.

-Israel was now stepping up its offensive.
-It expanded the mobilization of reservists to 360,000 on Tuesday, according to the country’s media.
-After days of fighting, Israel’s military said Tuesday morning that it had regained effective control over areas Hamas attacked in its south, and of the Gaza border.
+Israel stepped up its offensive on Tuesday, expanding the mobilization of reservists to 360,000, according to Israeli media.
+Israel’s military said Tuesday that it had regained effective control over areas Hamas attacked in its south, and of the Gaza border.

 A looming question is whether Israel will launch a ground assault into Gaza — a 40 kilometer-long (25 mile-long) strip of land wedged among Israel, Egypt and the Mediterranean Sea that is home to 2.3 million people and has been governed by Hamas since 2007.